israndy/TesSense/README.md

 about what is happening with the TesSense app on it's standard output.
 With the fifth release of this app it now supports SenseLink sending the wattage back to the Sense App for logging.

-You will need to edit this app, placing your Username and Password for your Sense Energy Monitor account, and your login for your Tesla account in the appropriate locations.
+**You will need to edit this app**, placing your Username and Password for your Sense Energy Monitor account, and your login for your Tesla account in the appropriate locations.
 The first time this python script is run you will be prompted for your password by Tesla and you will receive a confirmation code, paste that URL back into the app and you will be logged in securely and you can watch as the app detects your